hmcheung/hmcheung.github.io/_pages/research.md

 <ins>Vortex Structure of Pre-existing Disturbances and Tropical Cyclogenesis</ins>
 <br>
-My research uses machine learning to classify the vertical vortex structures of the pre-existing disturbances that lead to tropical cyclone (TC) formation.
+My research uses machine learning to classify the vertical vortex structures of the pre-existing disturbances that lead to tropical cyclone formation.
 We identified four distinct structures, finding that the vertical extent of a storm's vorticity is a more critical factor for subsequent intensification than its magnitude.

 <ins>Extratropical Transition of Tropical Cyclones: Pathways and Future Projections</ins>